phpredis/phpredis/README.markdown

 ### sInter
 -----

-Returns the members of a set resulting from the intersection of all the sets held at the specified keys.
+_**Description**_: Returns the members of a set resulting from the intersection of all the sets held at the specified keys.

 If just a single key is specified, then this command produces the members of this set.
 If one of the keys is missing, `FALSE` is returned.